 Saint-John Perse Museum

-This small museum details the life and work of the Lesser Antilles’ first Nobel Laureate, the poet Alexis Léger better known as Saint-John Perse.
-English signage is scarce and the way it’s presented is a bit dry, so I wouldn’t go out of my way to visit it but it’s worth checking out if you have half an hour to kill.
+There’s no English signage and I thought the way it’s presented was a bit dry, so I wouldn’t go out of my way to visit it, but it’s worth checking out, if you have half an hour to kill.
+The best part for me was the chance to peek into the beautifully restored late 19th-century creole mansion that it’s housed in.

-The best part for me was the chance to peak into the beautifully restored late 19th-century creole mansion that it’s housed in.
-The Villa Souques-Pagès formerly belonged to a wealthy local sugar merchant and is one of the more attractive buildings in central Pointe-à-Pitre.
+The Villa Souques-Pagès used to belong to a wealthy local sugar merchant and is one of the more attractive buildings in central Pointe-à-Pitre.
 The museum is one block south and one block west of the south-western corner of the Place de la Victoire.
-The entrance fee is 2,50€
+The entrance fee is 2.50€ and you can check the opening times here.

-Mémorial ACTe Slavery Museum and other sights
+Mémorial ACTe Slavery Museum and Other Nearby Sights

 Pointe-à-Pitre’s famous slavery monument and museum was unfortunately closed when we were in town.
 It’s housed in a modern glass-and-steel building some 10 minutes by foot south of Place de la Victoire on the eastern side of the harbour.
-Its location on the grounds of a former sugar factory, where countless locals where exploited by slave labour, decidedly enhances the gravity of the place.

-The entrance fee seems quite steep with 15€ but the building is huge and people tell me that it’s well worth visiting.
-On the way there, close to the Gare Routière de Darboussier, look out for the haunting mural depicting a massacre perpetrated on striking local workers by the police on May 26th 1967.
+On the way there, close to the Gare Routière de Darboussier, we noticed a haunting mural, which depicts a massacre perpetrated on striking workers by the police on May 26th 1967.

 Museum Schœlcher, the former domicile of a local senator and abolitionist was another museum, which was unfortunately closed when we were in town.
 It’s four blocks west of the southwestern edge of Place de la Victoire along Rue Peynier.
 The entrance fee is 4€.